 I thought it would be fun to share a few ways that my wife and I have acted “counter-culture” to improve our home and the environment outside.
+We live in the central part of town, with a nice backyard but it’s not huge

 In 2009, I was inspired by my co-worker Tundra Man that I could ride my bike to work and avoid driving miles.
 I’ve racked up a lot of miles since and haven’t stopped.